Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 Luckily, once I got over the initial learning curve, this worked out fairly well for me.

 Fluking it though, isn’t something I would recommend for anyone looking to try a menstrual cup for the first time.

-If that’s you, I have created this free guide to choosing your best menstrual cup which I will send direct to your inbox if you enter your details below:
+If that’s you, I have created a free guide to choosing your best menstrual cup which I will send direct to your inbox if you enter your details below: